Locations:

 • BUN (blood urea nitrogen): This is a measurement of urea, which is a waste product that your kidneys help remove from your blood.

 • Bicarbonate: Bicarbonate indicates the amount of carbon dioxide (CO2) in your blood.
+It helps maintain a healthy acid-base (pH) balance.

 • Your kidney function and health.

-• Your blood sugar levels.
+• Your blood sugar level.

 • Your fluid and electrolyte balance.